Xiaoyue Liu

 Publications

-Designing consumer health information technology to support biform and articulation work: A qualitative study of diet and nutrition management as patient work
+Designing consumer health information technology to support biform and articulation work : A qualitative study of diet and nutrition management as patient work

 AbstractLiu, X., Logan, J., Kwon, Y., Lobo, J. M., Kang, H., & Sohn, M. W. (2021).
-Journal of Clinical Hypertension, 23(2), 323-330.
+In Journal of Clinical Hypertension (Vols.
+23, Issues 2, pp. 323-330).
 10.1111/jch.14162AbstractVisit-to-visit blood pressure (BP) variability (BPV) is an independent risk factor of cardiovascular disease (CVD).
 Sleep architecture characterizes the distribution of different stages of sleep and may be important in CVD development.
 We examined the association between visit-to-visit BPV and sleep architecture using in-lab polysomnographic data from 3,565 patients referred to an academic sleep center.
 BPV was calculated using the intra-individual coefficient of variation of BP measures collected 12 months before the sleep study.
 We conducted multiple linear regression analyses to assess the association of systolic and diastolic BPV with sleep architecture—rapid eye movement (REM) and non-rapid eye movement (NREM) sleep duration.
 Our results show that systolic BPV was inversely associated with REM sleep duration (p =.058).
 When patients were divided into tertile groups based on their BPV, those in the third tertile (highest variability) spent 2.7 fewer minutes in REM sleep than those in the first tertile (lowest variability, p =.032), after adjusting for covariates.
 We did not find an association of systolic BPV with other measures of sleep architecture.
 Diastolic BPV was not associated with sleep architecture either.
 In summary, our study showed that greater systolic BPV was associated with lower REM sleep duration.
 Future investigation is warranted to clarify the directionality, mechanism, and therapeutic implications.Acute psychological stress, autonomic function, and arterial stiffness among women

 AbstractLogan, J. G., Teachman, B. A., Liu, X., Farber, C. R., Liu, Z., & Annex, B. H. (2020).
-International Journal of Psychophysiology, 155, 219-226.
+In International Journal of Psychophysiology (Vols.
+155, pp. 219-226).
 10.1016/j.ijpsycho.2020.06.015AbstractThis study aimed to investigate the effect of acute psychological stress on autonomic function and arterial stiffness, and to test a mediating role of changes in autonomic function between acute stress and arterial stiffness.
 Eighty-five healthy female adults were randomized into either an experimental or control group.
 The Trier Social Stress Test (TSST) was used to induce acute psychological stress.
 Autonomic function (measured by pre-ejection period [PEP] from cardiac impedance and high frequency [HF] of heart rate variability [HRV]) and arterial stiffness (measured by carotid and femoral pulse wave velocity [cfPWV] and augmentation index [AIx]) were assessed before and after the TSST.
 The mean age of the participants was 28.78 (±9.84) years old.
 Experimental group participants had a significant increase in cfPWV (p =.025) and AIx (p =.017) following the stressor, compared with those in the control group, after controlling for age, body mass index, and systolic blood pressure.
 However, no significant group differences were observed in changes in PEP (p =.181) and HF (p =.058).
 Changes in PEP and HF were neither associated with changes in cfPWV (p =.975 and p =.654, respectively), nor in AIx (p =.376 and p =.323, respectively).
 The results suggest that even a brief period of mild to moderate stress, which does not cause sustainable changes in autonomic function, may still exert significant adverse effects on arterial stiffness.
 The changes in arterial stiffness were not related to changes in autonomic function.
-Future experimental studies with several measurement points are recommended to identify distinct effects of stress on autonomic function and arterial stiffness.Cardiovascular Risk and Outcomes in Women Who Have Experienced Intimate Partner Violence: An Integrative Review
+Future experimental studies with several measurement points are recommended to identify distinct effects of stress on autonomic function and arterial stiffness.Cardiovascular Risk and Outcomes in Women Who Have Experienced Intimate Partner Violence : An Integrative Review

 AbstractLiu, X., Logan, J., & Alhusen, J. (2020).
-Journal of Cardiovascular Nursing, 35(4), 400-414.
+In Journal of Cardiovascular Nursing (Vols.
+35, Issues 4, pp. 400-414).
 10.1097/JCN.0000000000000654AbstractBackground Cardiovascular disease (CVD) and intimate partner violence (IPV) are 2 major chronic problems that prevalently affect women's health and quality of life in the United States.
 However, whether female IPV survivors are at risk for developing adverse cardiovascular outcomes has not been clearly understood.
 Objective This integrative review was conducted to bridge the literature gap by examining cardiovascular health in female adults with a history of IPV experience.
 Methods Three electronic databases including PubMed, CINAHL, and Web of Science were used to search for studies published between 1998 and 2019.
 The search process followed the Preferred Reporting Items for Systematic Review and Meta-Analyses guidelines.
 Results Of the 229 records retrieved from the literature, 19 met the criteria for review.
 All included studies were quantitative research.
 Although the overall findings showed a mixed relationship between IPV and CVD, women who experienced abuse were more likely to engage in unhealthy behaviors, have higher levels of CVD biomarkers, experience cardiovascular symptoms, and exhibit long-term cardiovascular complications when compared with nonabused women.
 Conclusions Intimate partner violence is a stressor that directly and indirectly influences women's cardiovascular health.
 Therefore, it is essential for healthcare providers to routinely screen IPV status in clinical practice.
 Targeted interventions, such as assessing women's coping strategies and evaluating their cardiovascular health using a total risk factor approach, are recommended to prevent or reduce the deleterious effects of violence on this large, vulnerable group of women.Understanding Reporting of Type II Workplace Violence Among Home Health Care Nurses